0CM/BanditLab/README.md

 	  - tool to help recover deleted files on ext3 filesystems
 * **libimage-exiftool-perl**
 	  - Exiftool - program to read and write meta information in multimedia files
-* **unblob**
-	  - unblob is an accurate, fast, and easy-to-use extraction suite.
-It parses unknown binary blobs for more than 30 different archive, compression, and file-system formats, extracts their content recursively.
 * **binvis**
 	  - project to visualize binary-file structures in unique ways
 * **testdisk**
 	  - partition scanner and disk recovery tool, and PhotoRec file recovery tool
-* **chntpw**
-	  - NT SAM password recovery utility
-* **geoip-bin**
-	  - IP lookup command line tools that use the GeoIP library
 * **mblaze**
 	  - UNIX utilities to deal with Maildir
 * **mboxgrep**